 Yes, consumers are very willing to spend more on quality.
-The general one Lifestyle is certainly healthier than it was many years ago.
-Nevertheless, you want to "enjoy" and also like to afford something.
+The general lifestyle is certainly healthier than it was many years ago.
+Nevertheless, people want to "enjoy" and also like to afford nice things.
 But how do you judge whether one water is better than the other?
-As I said: Most, expensive water is based on marketing and not on quality.
-Celebrities, artists or athletes are often hired to credibly market brands.
+As I said: Most expensive water is based on marketing and not on quality.
+Celebrities, artists or athletes are often hired to market brands in a credible manner.

 In the end, we are convinced that quality will be the winner as nowadays, consumers are simply better informed.
 In almost all areas of consumption, there are objective quality standards and quality categories that enable consumers to recognize the best quality.
 For wine, this standard is, for example, Romanee Conti, Petrus or Le Pin, for caviar the Golden Beluga from Petrossian and Urbani for white truffle.
 For a long time, there was no quality standard for drinking water.
 Now, our family defines this standard first and worldwide.